 Baldness is a common condition that is experienced by millions of Americans especially by men.
 It is no wonder that many men actively seek solutions and turn to treatments that promise incredible results.
 Unfortunately, many of these are nothing but false, expensive and hollow assurances.
 What are the safe and effective treatment options for people who are suffering from excessive hair loss?
 The truth is, there are so many causes of baldness in men and there are many treatment options available for them.
+It is, however, good to start with safest natural male hair loss solutions before trying expensive medical, cosmetic and invasive remedies.

 Shedding of hair every day is normal but when hair loss is excessive, there is a need to seek the help of a medical practitioner or dermatologist to make the proper diagnosis.
 If hair loss is extreme, it can indicate a medical condition.
 In such cases, the treatment of the underlying medical condition constitutes the best form of treatment.
 There are also instances when hair fall is induced by temporary conditions such as childbirth, stress, and adverse reactions to certain medicines that fade in time.
 But, the most common type of balding in males referred to as androgenic alopecia or patterned balding is mostly triggered by a combination of genes, hormones and age.
 In which case, the natural solutions may need to be augmented by medical as well as cosmetic procedures.